includetech/timex/docs/Parsing.md

 ### Relative Format

-This is a human readable relative date/time format that consists of a single directive, `{relative}`, and produces values like "a few seconds ago", or "2 days ago".
+This is a human readable relative date/time format that consists of a single directive, `{relative}`, and produces values like "a few seconds", or "2 days".

 You can find the full chart of mappings from ranges to values [here](https://hexdocs.pm/timex/Timex.Format.DateTime.Formatters.Relative.html).